bakdata/python-keycloak-oauth/README.md

 # starlette-keycloak

-Keycloak authentication for FastAPI & Starlette-Admin projects.
+Keycloak OAuth2 client for Python projects with optional integrations for FastAPI & Starlette-Admin.

 ## Getting started